xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/application-templates.md

 [**Blender**](samples/blender-appTemplate/readme.md) - using an application template to specify the rendering of a Blender scene.
 This sample uses the experimental [Task Factories](taskFactories.md) feature.

+[**Data Movement**](samples/Helloworld/data-movement-appTemplate/readme.md) - using an application template to specify processing of a number of input files, with the results of processing automatically uploaded into blob storage at the after processing.

 ## Job schema changes